redbear/Duo/docs/getting_started.md

 * Micro USB cable
 	* Note: some cables only for power, you need a data+power cable for the Duo.

-* RBLink (optional, easier with its drag & drop feature)

 Software items:

 * [dfu-util](http://dfu-util.sourceforge.net/)